ryardley/babel-plugin-pdsl/README.md

 ## How this works

-This plugin parses p-expressions and repaces them with function calls:
+This plugin parses p-expressions and repaces them with helper function calls in your code:

 #### Input